 Officials said Somalia's south is now in the beginning stages of a humanitarian crisis because its residents are not getting the needed supplies, and they urged more relief agencies to step in.

 "We want the al-Shabab out of here for good.
 Life used to be so good.
 We used to have peace, could sleep at night.
 Now every day there are gunshots at night.
-Now you sleep with fear because al-Shabab can come into your home and kill you," Aden said Monday.
+Now when you sleep with fear because al-Shabab can come into your home and kill you," Aden said

 The Kenyan army blames al-Shabab for the blockage, and says that it is also slowing the army's advance toward Kismayo.
 Instead of fighting forward against the militants, troops are delivering food aid to those in need in an attempt to win favor in areas that were controlled by al-Shabab until recently.
 The Kenyan military knows that without winning over residents like Aden its troops will soon be seen as invading occupiers.